 Collective investment trusts: Valued at their respective Net Asset Value ("NAV") as reported by such trust.
 The NAV is used as a practical expedient to estimate fair value.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported NAV.
-Participant transaction (purchases and sales) may occur daily.
-If the Plan initiates a full redemption of the Wells Fargo Stable Return Fund, one of the collective funds invested in, the trustee of the fund may impose, in its sole discretion, a prior notice period of up to 12 months for any Employer initiated withdrawal of assets from the fund.
+Participant transactions (purchases and sales) may occur daily.
+If the Plan initiates a full redemption of the Wells Fargo Stable Return Fund, which is one of the collective investment trusts in the Plan, the trustee of the fund may impose, in its sole discretion, a prior notice period of up to 12 months for any Employer-initiated withdrawal of assets from the fund.
 The Plan does not have any contractual obligations to further invest in these trusts.
 These investments are not classified within the valuation hierarchy, but presented for reconciliation purposes only.